abougouffa/minemacs/docs/packages.md

 * `igist`: Work seamlessly with GitHub gists from Emacs
 * `gee`: The Emacs Gerrit Experience
 * `gerrit`: Gerrit integration
+* `webkit`: A Dynamic Module for WebKit, aka a fully fledged browser inside Emacs

 ## `me-extra`
 * `crux`: A Collection of Ridiculously Useful eXtensions for Emacs